vboyev-MSFT/defender-docs/defender-endpoint/behavior-monitor-macos.md

 NRI has a low impact on network performance.
 Instead of holding the connection and blocking, NRI makes a copy of the packet as it crosses the network and performs an asynchronous inspection.

 > [!NOTE]
-> When Network Real-Time Inspection (NRI) for macOS is enabled you might see an increased memory utilization.
-We are looking at further optimizing the memory utilization.
+> When network real-time inspection (NRI) for macOS is enabled, you might see an increase in memory utilization.
+We are exploring ways to further optimize memory utilization.

 ### Prerequisites for NRI